 Main Research Interests

 Dr. Yilmaz' research focuses on opportunistic bacteria and host interaction.
-Dr. Yilmaz' lab research is dedicated to uncover the complex molecular interplay between host and periodontopathic bacteria in the induction of microbial dysbiosis and pathophysiology in oral mucosa.
-Chronic infection by P. gingivalis, a major invasive bacterium, can specifically contribute to a series of severe chronic diseases, including Alzheimer’s disease, diabetes, and orodigestive cancers.
-Investigating the cellular persistence of this pathogen within host can lead to development of rational treatment strategies for P. gingivalis associated diseases.
+Dr. Yilmaz' lab research is dedicated to discovering the complex molecular interplay between host and periodontopathic bacteria in the induction of microbial dysbiosis and pathophysiology in oral mucosa.
+Chronic infection by P. gingivalis, a major invasive bacterium, can specifically contribute to a series of severe chronic diseases, including Alzheimer’s disease and orodigestive cancers.
+Investigating the intracellular cellular persistence of this pathogen within host can lead to development of rational treatment strategies for P. gingivalis associated diseases.

 Selected Publications